m-labs/artiq/.github/ISSUE_TEMPLATE/3_Question.md

 ---
 name: Support question
-about: Questions about ARTIQ that are not covered in the documentation.
-(The forum is also a very good place for questions: https://forum.m-labs.hk/)
+about: Questions about ARTIQ that are not covered in the documentation

 ---